photoprism/photoprism/CONTRIBUTING.md

 # Every Contribution Makes a Difference

 Think of Open Source development as free training with a visible outcome.
-Exploring new technologies is easier than in traditional enterprise environments, where risk tends to be avoided and developers often struggle to maintain decades-old code loaded with technical debt.
+Exploring new technologies is easier than in traditional enterprise environments, where developers are often struggling to maintain legacy code that is laden with technical debt.

 We welcome contributions of any kind, including blog posts, tutorials, testing, writing documentation, and pull requests.